Go West, Young ... Man? Part 1

 The "truth" behind why I'm driving folks around, why I drove all the way to the Pacific Ocean, why I'm telling these stories for free on Facebook and on Instagram and incorrectly using Twitter as a platform, well, that remains ever-elusive, a "truth" that I will explore further in Part II, but one that I believe lies somewhere on this quixotic quest of mine, this quest to determine what "true happiness" looks like to me, whether it is even achievable for me, for anyone really.
 Or if "true happiness" is and always will be dictated by the nature and by the nurture and by the circumstances that coalesce to create "thyself," if "true happiness" will always be dictated by the societal standards that, unless we reach that coveted 1 percent, we must succumb to for survival—if "true happiness" is predetermined, if it is, God forbid, beyond my control.

 As an Uber driver, I cross paths with so many people, so many stories that I do not chronicle here, mostly because they are less slices of life than slivers, but glimpses nonetheless, glimpses that remain lodged in my memory.
 Not until these snapshots have been examined, not until I've discerned how they illuminate my understanding, can I begin to see their purpose, can I begin to decipher the signs and make sense of the roadmap.
-Sitting here now in another coffee shop, this one in San Francisco, the Pacific breeze blowing through, I'm reminded of Darius and of Tim and of Mike, three men I drove on three separate days leading up to trip No. 1,000, three men who have nothing more in common than their chromosomes and their beating hearts and the coincidence that they spent a few miles in my car.
+Sitting here now in another coffee shop, this one in San Francisco, the Pacific breeze blowing through, I'm reminded of Darius and of Tim and of Matt, three men I drove on three separate days leading up to trip No. 1,000, three men who have nothing more in common than their chromosomes and their beating hearts and the coincidence that they spent a few miles in my car.
 I have thought about them often since dropping them off, pondered what turns their paths have taken, wondered why theirs crossed with mine.

 On a Friday around noon, at a healthcare facility near downtown Knoxville, I picked up Darius, a young black man with a clean, short hair cut and goatee who'd just finished peeing in a cup, hoping to begin his new job on an assembly line soon.
 Darius, who was wearing khaki slacks and a navy hoodie, told me he was so relieved to finally be on salary, that he was worn out with sixty-hour weeks as a stock boy at two different grocery stores.
 He'd arrived in Knoxville from Atlanta four years ago, a 20-year-old with nothing in his bank account, so he needed those long hours to pay for his one-bedroom apartment, to put food in his refrigerator and clothes on his back, maybe even splurge on a cable package that would allow him to keep up with his favorite sports teams back home.
 I could sense the enthusiasm in Darius' voice, the speed at which he explained how he would start out at $15 per hour, with the promise of a raise in six months, with the promise of overtime pay for every hour beyond forty.
 Darius told me he was single, no kids, that he'd have enough left over from his check to save for a reliable car, maybe even splurge on a flat-screen to watch the Falcons and the Braves and the Hawks.